Bakhish85/holbertonschool-low_level_programming/README.md

-# This folder is about malloc
+#This folder is also about malloc